Available for the following Plan types:

 Can FullStory detect when a user highlights text using their browser’s search feature (i.e. Command/Control + F)?

-No, text that is highlighted as part of a browser search is not recorded in FullStory.
+No, text that is highlighted as part of a browser search is not captured in FullStory.

 Will I see Highlight events if I use Private by Default (PbD)?

-If you are using our default PbD setting, you likely have text masked; however, FullStory will still record the selector of the element.
+If you are using our default PbD setting, you likely have text masked; however, FullStory will still capture the selector of the element.
 In that case, you'll still be able to know that a user highlighted something in a specific selector, you just won't know exactly what text was highlighted.
-If you are completely excluding elements, then highlight events will not be recorded.
+If you are completely excluding elements, then highlight events will not be captured.